olegshan/rypter/README.md

-# rypter
+# Rypter

-Simple XOR-encrypting program
+Rypter is a simple XOR-encrypting program.
+It was implemented in Java using JavaFX for GUI.

+Using this program you can encrypt any type of files up to several hundreds of megabytes.